thecodingmachine/tdbm/doc/quickstart.md

 ![Users and roles](images/users_roles.png)

 TDBM can automatically detect pivot tables in your data model.
-Pivot tables will have no DAO and no Beans associated.
-Instead, TDBM will generate a complete list of methods in the beans to edit them.
+Pivot tables will have no DAOs and no Beans associated.
+Instead, TDBM will generate a complete list of methods in the linked beans to edit them.

 ```php